FAQs

 Once can be appropriate for some types of older students, like those who are starting school for the first time or students who are new to the country, but being behind in reading isn’t enough to make Once the best fit for an older student.

-Are all of the decodable books included in the student box?
+Are all of the decodable booklets included in the student box?

-The student materials box for each student will include all of the decodable books through Cycle 100.
-Contact your coach when students are ready for the next set of books.
+The student materials box for each student will include all of the decodable booklets through Cycle 100.
+Contact your coach when students are ready for the next set of booklets.

-What type of books are students reading at Cycle 140?
+What type of books should students be reading at Cycle 140?

-Students should be reading books that are printed in a regular serif font, that have paragraphs, dialogue, and complex vocabulary.
+Students should be reading books that are printed in a regular serif font and that have paragraphs, dialogue, and complex vocabulary.

 Can instructors “tap out” the sounds during phonemic awareness tasks (by touching their fingers to their thumbs), instead of counting the sounds on their fingers (including their thumbs)?

-Counting sounds on your fingers is the best way to indicate the distinct sounds even though they aren’t being separated by pauses (because the technique of connected phonation is fundamental to the Once curriculum).
-And because it allows the instructor to dictate the rhythm, it is also the best way to train students to hold all continuous sounds, which will set students up for success when they are sounding out words because it will help them not to pause between the sounds which will help them blend (i.e., help them say the word the fast way).
+Counting sounds on their fingers (i.e., holding up one finger for the first sound, then two for the second, three for the third, etc.) is the best way for instructors to indicate each distinct sound in a word as they say it.
+This is true even though instructors and students are using the technique of connected phonation, or not pausing between the sounds, which is fundamental to the Once curriculum.
+And because counting sounds on their fingers allows the instructors to dictate the rhythm, it is also the best way for instructors to train students to hold all continuous sounds, thus reinforcing the practice of connected phonation, which sets students up for success when they are sounding out words and learning to blend them (i.e., to say them the fast way).

-If an instructor is tapping their fingers to their thumb, it is harder for the student to see how many sounds are being counted.
+If an instructor is counting sounds by touching their fingers sequentially to their thumb, it is harder for the student to see how many sounds are being counted.
 It also limits the instructor to words that have four sounds in them.
-The Once curriculum has students work with words that have five sounds in its phonemic awareness tasks.
+The Once curriculum has students work with words that have more than four sounds in its phonemic-awareness tasks.

 Is this program for all K students, or is it designed to target certain groups?